quantified-uncertainty/squiggle/packages/website/src/pages/docs/Api/DistPointSet.md

+---
+description: Point set distributions are one of the three distribution formats.
+They are stored as a list of x-y coordinates representing both discrete and continuous distributions.
+---

 # Point Set Distribution

 Point set distributions are one of the three distribution formats.
 They are stored as a list of x-y coordinates representing both discrete and continuous distributions.